 A study on human behavior has identified four basic personality types.
 Understanding the Five-Factor Model and Five-Factor Theory through a South African cultural lens.
 Five-Factor Model of Personality - Psychology.
 Bigfive_John.pdf.
 Coalition for an Ethical Psychology.

 " What Kind of Knowledge is Self-Knowledge?
-The Self as Concept The Self as Image.
+The Self as Concept The Self as Image The Self as Memory Whether perception-based or meaning-based, self-knowledge is represented in the individuals memory.
 Resume of Jonathan Vos Post.
 Hotlinked Software version of resume * INTERNET and high-tech product development and technical marketing * COMPUTER software and systems for 30 years in over 30 languages * PROVEN track record of increased productivity at lower cost * MANAGEMENT expertise in Aerospace, Computers, Research, Marketing * DEGREED from Caltech, U.Mass. /Amherst: Math, English, Computer Science * EXTRAORDINARY communications skills: 100+ technical publications * NATURAL leader and yet team player able to delegate and inspire staff * RESULTS-ORIENTED: effectively apply productive management techniques * HIGHLY energetic, disciplined, motivated, mobilized, competitive * CLIENTS include: Boeing, Burroughs, European Space Agency, Federal Aviation Administration, Ford, General Motors, Hughes, JPL, Lear Astronics, NASA, Systems Development Corporation, U.S.

 OWL: Designing Effective PowerPoint Presentations.
 Personalities.